-Senator Rapert currently serves as chair of the Senate Committee on State Agencies and Governmental Affairs and he is a member of the Senate Revenue and Taxation Committee.
-He is also a member of Senate Rules, Resolutions and Memorials Committee, Joint Retirement and Social Security, Joint Budget Committee, Arkansas Legislative Council and Legislative Joint Auditing Committee and serves on several subcommittees.
+Senator Rapert is chair of the Senate Committee on State Agencies and Governmental Affairs and a member of the Senate Revenue and Taxation Committee.
+He is also a member of the Senate Rules, Resolutions and Memorials Committee, the Joint Retirement and Social Security Programs Committee, the Joint Budget Committee, the Legislative Council and the Legislative Joint Auditing Committee.

-In the past, Senator Rapert has served as chair of the Senate Committee on Insurance and Commerce and as Senate vice chair of the Legislative Joint Auditing Committee.
-As chair of Insurance and Commerce, during the 92nd General Assembly Regular Session he sponsors legislation to update laws regulating the insurance industry and to modernize policies at the state Insurance Department.
+Senator Rapert is a past chair of the Senate Committee on Insurance and Commerce and, in which role during the 2019 session he sponsored a series of bills to update regulations governing the insurance industry and modernizing policies at the state Insurance Department.

-In the 2013 legislative session Rapert joined the Senate leadership and was the lead sponsor of Act 301, the Human Heartbeat Protection Act.
-It prohibits abortions when the physician can detect a heartbeat using ultrasound at 12 weeks unless exceptions are met, and is one of the most restrictive anti-abortion laws in the United States.
+In 2013 Senator Rapert was the lead sponsor of Act 301, the Human Heartbeat Protection Act.
+It prohibits abortions when the physician can detect a heartbeat using ultrasound at 12 weeks, unless exceptions are met.
+It is one of the most restrictive anti-abortion laws in the United States.

-Also in past sessions, Senator Rapert was the lead Senate sponsor of Act 1450, Governor Mike Beebe’s bill to repeal the state sales tax on groceries as soon as certain state financial obligations are met.
-He sponsored Act 1213 to place a Ten Commandments monument on the grounds of the state Capitol.
+Senator Rapert was the lead Senate sponsor of Act 1450, a proposal by then-Governor Mike Beebe to repeal the state sales tax on groceries as soon as certain state financial obligations are met.
+Also, he sponsored Act 1213 to place a monument with the Ten Commandments on the grounds of the state Capitol.

-After 20 years in the insurance and financial services industry with a spotless record and no complaints, he now owns Providence Financial Group, Inc. He consults in the financial services industry on an as needed basis.
+He has 20 years’ experience in the insurance and financial services industry and owns Providence Financial Group, Inc. He consults in the financial services industry on an as needed basis.

 Senator Rapert is an active member of the National Conference of Insurance Legislators (NCOIL) and was elected by his peers as treasurer of the NCOIL for 2014-2015 and president in 2017-2018.